Should you apply sunscreen or moisturizer first? This is the expert-approved order during summer

 But, if reapplying means you’ll be putting on sunscreen on top of moisturizer (and a few layers of makeup), the product won’t have the chance to absorb deeply into your skin.
 If that’s the case, use a mineral-based sunscreen to create a protective shield that works as it’s designed to.

-Does your sunscreen ever expire?
+Does sunscreen ever expire?

-Aleesha is deputy editor and beauty & fashion lead for My Imperfect Life, where she heads up the beauty, fashion and eCommerce pages.
-Previously she was shopping writer for woman&home and gained an AOP awards nomination after working on their news team.
+Aleesha was Deputy Editor and Beauty & Fashion Editor for My Imperfect Life, where she headed up the beauty, fashion and eCommerce pages.
+Previously she was Shopping Writer at woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
-When she’s not testing new products, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, learning about different wines, attempting new languages and travelling as much as she can.
+When she’s not testing all the new beauty & lifestyle products on the market, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, watching everything Marvel, learning about different wines, attempting new languages and traveling as much as she can.

 -